Cory Rasmus: Atlanta Braves

-Rasmus played for the Triple-A Gwinnett Braves until he was called up to the Braves on May 18, 2013.
+Rasmus played for the Triple-A Gwinnett Braves in 2013 until he was called up to the Braves on May 18.
 He made his major league debut on May 22, working 1 2/3 innings and striking out three while giving up home runs to Aaron Hicks and Oswaldo Arcia.
-On May 27, Rasmus pitched to his older brother Colby Rasmus for the first time in an MLB game.
-Colby hit a double.
-This was the first time that an player pitched to his brother in an MLB game since June 13, 2010.
+On May 27, Rasmus pitched to his older brother Colby Rasmus for the first time in an MLB game, allowing a double.
+This was the first time that a player pitched to his brother in an MLB game since June 13, 2010.

 Rasmus was optioned back to Gwinnett on May 29 when Jordan Walden was activated from the disabled list.
+Rasmus returned to Atlanta, pitching three innings in the first game of a doubleheader on June 18, allowing a home run to John Buck of the New York Mets.